Here are five different outdoor workouts that can be done at any age, designed to firm and shape muscle while simultaneously shrinking fat cells.

-It’s perfectly natural to workout outdoors – and more people do it than you probably think.
+It’s perfectly natural to workout outdoors – and more people over 50 do it than you probably think.

-Of course, people have been exercising outdoors since the beginning of human history, but more recently – since the pandemic of 2020 especially – people have been reminded of the health benefits of fresh air and sunlight, and outdoor exercise has experienced a sort of renaissance.
+Of course, people have been exercising outdoors since the beginning of human history.
+Still, more recently – since the pandemic of 2020 especially – older adults have been reminded of the health benefits of fresh air and sunlight, and outdoor exercise has experienced a sort of renaissance.

 Call it whatever you want – exercise park, outdoor gym, fitness trail, parcourse, fitness court, or simply “playground for grown-ups” – the point is that fresh-air workouts seem to be making a big comeback.